Gene Roddenberry’s Foundation Is Now Funding Future-Focused Activists

 Star Trek creator Gene Roddenberry dreamed of an inclusive, tolerant, and peaceful world–like the one he made on the fictitious USS Enterprise.
 In the famously utopian show, race is irrelevant, all religion is tolerated, and technology solves big problems, from how to replicate food out of nothing, to how to fly a spaceship across many galaxies.

-By now, Roddenberry, who died in 1991, might not have imagined real world technology catching up with sci-fi.
+By now, Roddenberry, who died in 1991, might not have imagined real-world technology catching up with sci-fi.
 Teleportation is still pretty far away.
 But he might have thought we’d have taken a step forward on the whole tolerance-peace thing.
-Instead, arguably, we’ve gone backwards in the last 25 years.
+Instead, arguably, we’ve gone backward in the last 25 years.

 “He had a very progressive agenda, as you can see by the show.
 He would be disgusted by what he was seeing today,” says Lior Ipp, CEO of the Roddenberry Foundation, which works to safeguard the great man’s legacy.